-The dynamics of addiction have taken a long time to establish, and it will take time and understanding for them to be overcome.
+It has taken a long time to develop the complexities of addiction, and it will take time and awareness for them to be resolved.

 During the final week, if not before, your provider will probably plan precautions against relapsing, together with other support.

 This is designed to help you and guide you towards a normal life outside of the residential system and allow you to plan ahead to prevent any triggers which may cause a relapse.